Alaska (novel): Jacket design

 The photograph of James Michener, on the back cover, was taken in 1986 when Michener was working on Alaska.
 Michener's picture is credited to Michael A. Lewis of the Sheldon Jackson College in Sitka, Alaska.

 Journey

 Michener's novel Journey (1989) was expanded from a section originally cut from Alaska.

+Critical reception

+Kirkus Reviews was lukewarm about the novel, describing the characters as puppets and that the historical framework of the book lacked rigor and substance.
+The Harbus described the book as easily-digestible, compelling, and accessible.
+The Christian Science Monitor points out that people, rather than events, uniquely shape this historical novel.